 Items in this category might include nail clippers or grinders and other grooming tools, ear cleaning solutions, terrarium or tank maintenance and cleaning products, hotspot treatments, treats, kits, travel items, etc.

-It’s also an ideal time to organize what you have, such as putting them in containers or organizers, so that items are easier to spot and better contained.
-And, of course, it’s good to try to declutter what you don’t need.
+Tip: It’s an ideal time to organize what you have, such as putting pet items and tools away in containers or organizers so they’re easier to spot and will be better contained.
+And, of course, it’s also good to try to declutter what you don’t need.

 9. Set up health-related checkups for your pet and make sure vaccines are up-to-date.